 Blairstown is a tiny town located in the state of New Jersey.
 With a population of 493 people and just one neighborhood, Blairstown is the 500th largest community in New Jersey.
-Blairstown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Blairstown was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Blairstown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Blairstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Blairstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Blairstown is a town of managers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Blairstown who work in management occupations (47.67%), healthcare (16.28%), and farm management occupations (8.72%).

 You will also find that a lot of people in Blairstown work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-A relatively large number of people in Blairstown telecommute to their jobs.
-Overall, about 13.37% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Blairstown does not have a public transit system used by locals to get to and from work.

-The education level of Blairstown citizens is very high relative to the national average among all cities (21.84%): 35.96% of adults in Blairstown have a bachelor's degree or even advanced degree.
+The population of Blairstown is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.96% of adults in Blairstown have a bachelor's degree or even advanced degree.

 The per capita income in Blairstown in 2022 was $63,055, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $252,220 for a family of four.
 However, Blairstown contains both very wealthy and poor people as well.